 On June 29, 2009, the Commissioner of the Department of Inland Fisheries and Wildlife, State of Maine (the "Commissioner"), issued a decision requiring us to install a fish passage at the Cumberland Mills dam associated with the Westbrook Mill, the most downriver dam on the Presumpscot River.
 Pursuant to a final order issued by the Commissioner, construction of the fish passage was substantially completed in 2013 and overall costs were approximately US\$5 million.
 In 2014, we entered into an agreement with the City of Westbrook, two non-governmental organizations, and state and federal regulators, to extend the deadline for installation of the fish passage at the next dam upstream, the Saccarappa hydrofacility, to evaluate alternative designs.
 Pursuant to the agreement, the fish passage at the Saccarappa hydrofacility was to be operational during the third quarter of 2017, but state and federal regulators have approved an extension of that deadline to May 2019.
-The deadline is expected to be extended another two years, to May 2021, once Sappi North America's application to surrender the Saccarappa hydrofacility license is approved.
-Surrender of the license includes removal of the Saccarappa hydrofacility and installation of a fish passage.
-Commencement of construction activities is pending issuance of an order by the Federal Energy Regulatory Commission (the "FERC"), which order is expected to be consistent with the provisions of the agreement.
+The deadline has been extended another two years, to May 2021, pursuant to an order dated April 18, 2019 issued by the Federal Energy Regulatory Commission (the "FERC Order").
+The FERC Order approved Sappi North America's application to surrender the Saccarappa hydrofacility license, remove of the Saccarappa hydrofacility and construct two fish passages.
+Construction commenced in 2019 and is on-going.
 The total estimated construction cost of Sappi North America's proposed design is approximately US\$6 million.
 Installation of the Cumberland Mills dam fish passage may also trigger, over several decades, the obligation to install fish passages for at least some of our other upstream hydrofacilities in order to allow natural fish migration and thus promote the restoration of native species to the river.
 As the construction of additional fish passages depends on several future contingencies, including the results of data gathering on fish populations in the river, we do not have cost estimates for all such potential obligations or know the precise timing for incurrence of the related future costs, assuming such obligations are triggered.
 For example, the current estimate for fish passages associated with the next upstream dams (Mallison Falls and Little Falls) is approximately \$8 million but, as any obligation to conduct such work would not be triggered until 2026 at the earliest and is contingent on the fish counts at Saccarappa, such estimates may be subject to change in the future.
 The further upstream dams (Gambo and Dundee) are also contingent liabilities which, under the agreement, will not be triggered before 2053.
 At this time, any future obligations for Gambo and Dundee are not estimable.

 In fiscal 2018, a dispute arose with the general contractor and construction manager for the conversion project of PM1 at our Somerset Mill, Boldt Construction ("Boldt").
-Boldt is claiming it is owed amounts billed of US\$28 million for work performed on the project, which we dispute.
-We are currently engaged in arbitration proceedings with Boldt, and, to date, settlement discussions have not been successful.
+Boldt claimed that it was owed amounts billed of US\$28 million for work performed on the project, which we disputed.
+Following arbitration proceedings with Boldt, the arbitration panel issued a final award of US\$27.5 million in favor of Boldt on April 27, 2020.
+The amount of this award was US\$1.8 million greater than the provision of US\$25.7 million that we had previously recognized in respect of this dispute.